Is The Inca Trail Dangerous? Your 2026 Guide, Key Facts And Preparation Tips

 This means you’ll always need to watch your step, as you could easily trip and sprain your ankle.
 You’ll especially need to be careful when walking up or down steep gradients since these carry more risk.

-Risk 2: Wild Animals
+Risk 2: Wild And Dangerous Animals On The Inca Trail

 Seeing wild animals along the Inca Trail is a true delight, as there are some really beautiful species to be observed.